markqvist/Reticulum/docs/manual/_sources/understanding.rst.txt

 Reticulum is a networking stack suited for high-latency, low-bandwidth links.
 Reticulum is at it’s core a *message oriented* system.
-It is suited for both local point-to-point or point-to-multipoint scenarios where alle nodes are within range of each other, as well as scenarios where packets need to be transported over multiple hops to reach the recipient.
+It is suited for both local point-to-point or point-to-multipoint scenarios where alle nodes are within range of each other, as well as scenarios where packets need to be transported over multiple hops in a complex network to reach the recipient.

 Reticulum does away with the idea of addresses and ports known from IP, TCP and UDP.
 Instead Reticulum uses the singular concept of *destinations*.
 Any application using Reticulum as it’s